+- A strong color for Moroccan-style interiors.
 Color is the focal point of Moroccan decorating.
 Drawing inspiration from Morocco's landscape, look for shades of blue and green from the Atlantic and Mediterranean, shimmering gold and silver invoking the Sahara sands, and rich reds and oranges that conjure images of African sunsets.

+- Luxurious and lush fabrics.
 Fabrics in rich colors with intricate textures and designs are typical of Moroccan décor.
 Add throw pillows and cushions in abundance, and drape luxurious fabrics from furniture, window frames, and even the ceiling.
 Tie loosely draped fabric back with heavy cords in high traffic areas to keep them out of the way and for extra space and added style.

+- Lighting for an exotic interior.
 Lighting is an important element of Moroccan décor.
 Moroccan lighting focuses on dim lighting created by lamps and pendants made from colored glass, cut metal, and carved wood.
-Using candles in traditional lamps will add the romantic element of moving light to your décor and exotic scents.
+Using candles in traditional lamps will add the romantic element of moving lights to your décor and exotic scents.

+- Floors in Moroccan interiors.
 Floors of dark hardwood are covered with plush Boucherouite or Beni Ourain rugs and stacked floor cushions to create the perfect base for a Moroccan style room.
 Ceramic tile is often on used for flooring and gives a coolness much welcomed in the hot weather.

+- Reflect colorful décor.
 Mirrors enhance the ambiance of a Moroccan interior by subtly reflecting light and adding adornment to walls.
 Look for mirrors with decorative wrought ironwork, deeply carved wood, onion dome-shaped frames, and metal or jewel embellishments.

 - Plants for Moroccan décor.
-Placed in large, colorful pots or baskets, exotic plants such as banana trees or papyrus help to create an oasis-like feel in a Moroccan style home.
+Placed in large, colorful pots or baskets, exotic plants such as banana trees or papyrus help to create an oasis-like feel in a Moroccan-style home.

+- Canopies overhead.
 Richly hued sheer silk swagged over seating or dining areas or mosquito netting over beds adds a mysterious touch, reminiscent of desert bazaar tents.

+- Sensual Moroccan scents.
 The right fragrances can instantly link the mind to Moroccan bazaars and can give your new Moroccan styling the perfect finishing touch.
 Choose candles, incense, or diffusers in scents rich with spices like cinnamon, nutmeg, saffron, or any exotic spices.